HIV/AIDS in South Africa: Demographics

-According to a 2006 study by the South African Department of Health, 13.3% of 9,950 Africans that were included in the poll had HIV.
+According to a 2006 study by the South African Department of Health, 13.3% of 9,950 Africans who were included in the poll had HIV.
 Out of 1,173 whites, 0.6% had HIV.
 These numbers are confirmed in a 2008 study by the Human Sciences Research Council that found a 13.6% infection rate among Africans, 1.7% among Coloureds, 0.3% among Indians, and 0.3% among Whites.

 In 2007, it was estimated that between 4.9 and 6.6 million of South Africa's 48 million people of all ages were infected with HIV, which is the virus that causes AIDS.

 AIDS denialism under Thabo Mbeki

 2000

 On 9 July 2000, then President Thabo Mbeki opened the XIII International AIDS Conference in Durban with a speech not about HIV or AIDS but about extreme poverty in Africa.
-In the speech, he confirmed his belief that immune deficiency is a big problem in Africa but that one can't possibly attribute all immune deficiency-related diseases to a single virus.
+In the speech, he confirmed his belief that immune deficiency is a big problem in Africa, but that one can't possibly attribute all immune deficiency-related diseases to a single virus.

 On 4 September 2000, Thabo Mbeki acknowledged during an interview with Time magazine (South African edition) that HIV can cause AIDS but confirmed his opinion that HIV should not be regarded as the sole cause of immune deficiency.
 He said:

 the notion that immune deficiency is only acquired from a single virus cannot be sustained.
-Once you say immune deficiency is acquired from that virus, your response will be anti-retroviral drugs.
+Once you say immune deficiency is acquired from that virus, your response will be antiretroviral drugs.
 But if you accept that there can be a variety of reasons ... then you can have a more comprehensive treatment response.

-On 20 September 2000, then President Thabo Mbeki responded to a question in Parliament about his views.
+On 20 September 2000, then-President Thabo Mbeki responded to a question in Parliament regarding his views.
 He said:

 All HIV/AIDS programmes of this government are based on the thesis that HIV causes AIDS.
 [But ...] can a virus cause a syndrome? ...
 It can't, because a syndrome is a group of diseases resulting from acquired immune deficiency.
 Indeed, HIV contributes [to the collapse of the immune system], but other things contribute as well.

 2001

-In 2001 the government appointed a panel of scientists, including a number of AIDS denialists, to report back on the issue.
+In 2001, the government appointed a panel of scientists, including several AIDS denialists, to report back on the issue.
 The report suggested alternative treatments for HIV/AIDS, but the South African government responded that unless alternative scientific proof is obtained, it will continue to base its policy on the idea that the cause of AIDS is HIV.

 2003

-Despite international drug companies offering free or cheap anti-retroviral drugs, the Health Ministry remained hesitant about providing treatment for people living with HIV.
-Only in November 2003 did the government approve a plan to make anti-retroviral treatment publicly available.
-Prior to 2003, South Africans with HIV who used the public sector health system could get treatment for opportunistic infections but could not get anti-retrovirals.
+Despite international drug companies offering free or cheap antiretroviral drugs, the Health Ministry remained hesitant about providing treatment for people living with HIV.
+Only in November 2003 did the government approve a plan to make antiretroviral treatment publicly available.
+Before 2003, South Africans with HIV who used the public sector health system could get treatment for opportunistic infections but could not get anti-retrovirals.